Elias Díaz Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in MLB with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in the league.

-- The Guardians' 3.97 team ERA ranks 12th among all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all league pitching staffs (4.06).

-- The Guardians allow the eighth-fewest home runs in baseball (21 total, one per game).
+- Guardians pitchers combine to surrender 22 home runs (one per game), the ninth-fewest in baseball.

-- The Guardians will send Quantrill (1-1) to the mound to make his fifth start of the season.
-He is 1-1 with a 4.15 ERA and 13 strikeouts in 21 2/3 innings pitched.
+- Battenfield (0-1) takes the mound for the Guardians to make his third start of the season.

-- The right-hander last appeared on Wednesday against the Detroit Tigers, when he threw six scoreless innings while giving up four hits.

-- The 28-year-old has a 4.15 ERA and 5.4 strikeouts per nine innings in four games this season, while giving up a batting average of .275 to opposing hitters.
+- In his last time out -- out of the bullpen on Monday -- the right-hander tossed 2/3 innings against the Colorado Rockies while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.